 The purpose of the program in Counseling is to prepare students for effective performance in professional positions in counseling in school and non-school settings.
-The prospective student should consult the Chair of the Counseling Program prior to enrollment regarding the appropriateness of this curriculum to his/her situation and professional objectives.
+The prospective student should consult the Program Director of the Counseling Program prior to enrollment regarding the appropriateness of this curriculum to his or her situation and professional objectives.
 The program places heavy emphasis on the interpersonal and helping relationship and requires considerable commitment on the part of the student.
-Once admitted, the student must consult with his/her faculty advisor concerning proper sequencing of courses and licensure requirements.
+Once admitted, the student must consult with his or her faculty advisor concerning proper sequencing of courses and licensure requirements.

 The Counseling program combines academic preparation in the areas of counseling and guidance and research with practica and internship assignments.
-Emphasis areas are available in either PreK-12 School Counseling or Mental Health Counseling.
+Emphasis areas are available in either PreK-12 School Counseling, Mental Health Counseling, and Student Affairs and College Student Counseling.